 Tangible fixed assets are initially recognised at cost.
-After recognition, under the cost model, tangible fixed assets are measured at cost less accumulated depreciation and any accumulated impairment losses.
-All costs incurred to bring a tangible fixed asset into its intended working condition should be included in the measurement of cost.
+After recognition, under the revaluation model, tangible fixed assets whose fair value can be measured reliably shall be carried at a revalued amount, being their fair value at the date of revaluation less any subsequent accumulated depreciation and subsequent accumulated impairment losses.